 Alaska was discovered as a result of Russian expeditions to expand its territory.
 The Tsar wanted to explore more areas, moving eastward.
-During the search to the east, the expedition group swept through the Bering Bay to the land of Alaska in 1732.
+During the research to the east, the expedition group swept through the Bering Bay to the land of Alaska in 1732.
 From 1787 Russia began to settle here.
 Before the Russians, local tribes of Eskimos lived in this area.

 Reasons for transaction

 The fact that the sale took place aftermath of the Ottoman-Russian War gives a right to view this war as one of the primary reasons.
 Russia was economically weak.
 Alaska's annual cost was on the rise, and the Tsarist government considered this too much for the "useless land."
 The situation was quite different.
 Although Russia did not want to refuse Alaska's trade revenues, it was no longer possible to defend these lands.
 Some historical records say that Russia had knocked on the UK door before selling Alaska to America.

 Nevertheless, it is said that the UK reject the proposal.
 If so, not only Russia repents for this transaction now.
 But the Ottoman, French, and British alliance against Russia during the Crimean War cast a shadow to the reality of this fact.
 On the other hand, the Tsarist government refused to unite with Britain against America.
 The danger of Britain's capture of Alaska by force was growing day by day.
 In that case, the Tsarist government decided to sell Alaska to reduce its financial losses.
 And it would be a big blow to England.
 Russia's hope on the other side of the ocean was more convincing.
 The only closeness between America and Russia in history is in these years.
 America experienced this before.
 Alaska could also sound appealing to a country that bought Louisiana (and several such territories) from France and added its area.